awillig/dcp-vardis/spec-v1.0/dcp-bp.md

   client protocols for transmission are being buffered in the BP:
     - `BP_QMODE_QUEUE` means that payloads enter a first-in-first-out queue of indefinite length.
 Any payload is transmitted in a beacon only once, then dropped from the queue.
+A beacon can contain only one payload from the queue.
 	- `BP_QMODE_ONCE` means that the BP places client payloads handed down from client protocols into an internal buffer holding at most one payload.
 When a new payload arrives before the buffer